rogerkeays/unchecked/README.md

   * [kotlin](https://kotlinlang.org): a JVM language which supports extension methods out of the box.
   * [Lombok](https://github.com/projectlombok/lombok): the grand-daddy of `javac` hacks, with various tools for handling checked exceptions.
   * [Manifold](https://manifold.systems): a `javac` plugin with many features, including disabling checked exceptions.
-  * [Helper functions for handling checked exceptions](https://github.com/rogerkeays/unchecked/blob/main/Functions.java): for when you can't use a compiler plugin.
+  * [Checked Exception Helper functions](https://github.com/rogerkeays/unchecked/blob/main/Functions.java): for when you can't use a compiler plugin.
-  * [Fluent](https://github.com/rogerkeays/fluent): a compiler plugin to support static extension methods.
+  * [Fluent](https://github.com/rogerkeays/fluent): a similar compiler plugin to support static extension methods in Java.
   * [More solutions looking for a problem](https://rogerkeays.com)